growdigital/forestgarden.wales/content/blog/bird-nest-box-plan.md

 I adapted [the plan from the RSPB](https://www.rspb.org.uk/birds-and-wildlife/advice/how-you-can-help-birds/nestboxes/nestboxes-for-small-birds/making-and-placing-a-bird-box), really to help my perforated memory.
 It’s just a **4½ feet of 6x1** plank, or 140cm length of 15cm x 2cm.

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1553202768/holesaw.jpg" alt="Hole saw drill bit" caption="Hole saw drill bit with pilot drill" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1553202768/holesaw.jpg" alt="Hole saw drill bit" caption="Hole saw drill bit with pilot drill, photo by Emrys2 on Wikimedia" >}}

 What you do need is a [hole saw](https://en.wikipedia.org/wiki/Hole_saw) for drilling the hole.
 Different species like different sized holes: